 nations have the ability today to lower further their prime rate to

-stimulate the private sector let alone w/o fear of spawning
+stimulate the private sector w/o fear of spawning

 excessive inflation in doing so.
 Worse, many countries need to

-borrow funds today just to keep the phone and lights on, let alone
+borrow funds today just to keep the phone and lights on, thus

-the ability to invest in strategic infrastructure projects.
+lacking the opportunity to invest in strategic infrastructure projects.